The Menopause Management Course for Nurse Practitioners

 -

-This course was developed by NPs in collaboration with leading national and international menopause experts to help clinicians deliver confident, evidence-based care at every stage of the transition.
-You’ll learn practical strategies to assess and manage symptoms, support patients using both hormone and non-hormone therapies, and recognize when referral or collaboration is needed.
+This comprehensive course was developed by nurse practitioners in collaboration with leading national and international menopause experts to help clinicians deliver confident, evidence-based care from perimenopause through postmenopause.

 By the end of this course, you’ll be able to:

-Confidently assess and manage perimenopause and menopause symptoms
+Confidently assess, diagnose, and manage menopause-related symptoms across perimenopause and postmenopause

 Recognize when referral or interdisciplinary collaboration is appropriate